 Learning to create healthy boundaries during the holidays can potentially save you a lot of time and stress.
 Boundaries help you to communicate more clearly, set expectations with others, and create more peace and harmony within your life.

 Of course, setting boundaries isn’t always natural.
 It can be downright tricky, especially if tension is already high during the holidays.
+Layer in a global pandemic, and it’s downright anxiety-producing.

 Tip three: Set realistic expectations